Technological singularity: Predictions

 Progress of AI performance on various benchmarks compared to human-level performance including computer vision (MNIST, ImageNet), speech recognition (Switchboard), natural language understanding (SQuAD 1.1, MMLU, GLUE), general language model evaluation (MMLU, Big-Bench, and GPQA), and mathematical reasoning (MATH).
 Many models surpass human-level performance (black solid line) by 2019, demonstrating significant advancements in AI capabilities across different domains over the past two decades.

 Numerous dates have been predicted for the attainment of singularity.

 In 1965, Good wrote that it was more probable than not that an ultra-intelligent machine would be built in the 20th century.

 That computing capabilities for human-level AI would be available in supercomputers before 2010 was predicted in 1988 by Moravec, assuming that the then current rate of improvement continued.

 The attainment of greater-than-human intelligence between 2005 and 2030 was predicted by Vinge in 1993.

 Human-level AI around 2029 and the singularity in 2045 was predicted by Kurzweil in 2005.
-He reaffirmed these predictions in 2024 in The Singularity is Nearer.
+He reaffirmed these predictions in 2024 in The Singularity Is Nearer.

 Human-level AI by 2040, and intelligence far beyond human by 2050 was predicted in 1998 by Moravec, revising his earlier prediction.

 A median confidence of 50% that human-level AI would be developed by 2040–2050 was the outcome of four informal polls of AI researchers, conducted in 2012 and 2013 by Bostrom and Müller.

 In September 2025, a review of surveys of scientists and industry experts from the previous 15 years found that most agreed that artificial general intelligence (AGI), a level well below technological singularity, will occur by 2100.
 A more recent analysis by AIMultiple reported, "Current surveys of AI researchers are predicting AGI around 2040".

+OpenAI CEO Sam Altman has made escalating public statements about the singularity.
+In January 2025, he posted a cryptic six-word remark: "near the singularity; unclear which side."
+In June 2025, he published "The Gentle Singularity", an essay arguing that AI had already passed the "event horizon" and that "the takeoff has commenced".
+In July 2026, Altman said, more directly, "we are now in the singularity—this is the moment", but said the transition remained part of "one crazy exponential" curve without a single decisive tipping point.